turingschool-examples/frontend-mod-1-prework/section1/README.md

 - Go to the GitHub repository on _your_ account that holds your pre=work
 - Click commits (usually in a light blue bar in the middle-ish of the page)
 - You'll see a list of all commits made on this.
 You have probably only made 1 so far, the rest are from Turing staff members).
 Click the commit you made (it will match whatever you typed in after `git commit -m "...`)
-- Copy the URL in the URL bar, then paste the URL into Slack
+- Copy the URL in the URL bar, then paste that URL into Slack

 ## Index Links